bbi-lab/bbi-sciatac-demux/README.md

 #### Nextflow

 Nextflow is both a language specification for writing scientific processing pipeline scripts and a program for running such scripts.
-Important features offered by Nextflow include support for distributed computing on the Univa Grid Engine and the ability to resume processing at a failed stage processing step.
+Important features offered by Nextflow include support for distributed computing on the Univa Grid Engine and the ability to resume processing at a failed processing stage.

-The Nextflow pipeline components required for the bbi-sciatac pipeline consist of the
+The Nextflow pipeline components required for the bbi-sciatac pipelines consist of the

 * nextflow program, the executable in the Nextflow distribution,
-* nextflow.config file, gives processing parameters, for example, the Univa Grid Engine,
+* nextflow.config file, gives processing parameters, for example, for the Univa Grid Engine,
 * params.config file, gives parameters for a particular processing run,
+* samplesheet.json file, gives information about the samples in the sequencing run,
 * work directory, where Nextflow 'stages' the processing steps.
 In particular, files created during the processing are stored in sub-directories of work,
 * genome file sets,
 * computing resources.

 #### bbi-sciatac pipeline

 The bbi-sciatac pipelines consist of a pair of Nextflow scripts.
-The first script (bbi-sciatac-demux/main.nf) converts an Illumina bcl file to fastq files, corrects barcode errors, partitions reads into fastq files by sample, and trims off adapter sequence from the reads.
-The second script (bbi-sciatac-analyze/main.nf) continues processing with read alignments through to making count matrices.
+The first script, *bbi-sciatac-demux/main.nf*, converts Illumina bcl files to fastq files, corrects barcode errors, partitions reads into fastq files by sample, and trims off adapter sequence from the reads.
+The second script, *bbi-sciatac-analyze/main.nf*, continues processing with read alignments.

 #### Samplesheet file

 The user-generated samplesheet file (front-end samplesheet) is in CSV format.
 The program *bbi-sciatac-demux/samplesheet/sciatac_samplesheet.py* converts this file to a JSON file (back-end samplesheet), which is required by the pipeline.
-In addition, the user sets various processing parameters as *sciatac_samplesheet.py* command line arguments.
+In addition, the user can set various processing parameters using *sciatac_samplesheet.py* command line parameters.
 For additional information about *sciatac_samplesheet.py*, including a detailed description of the front-end samplesheet format, run

 ```
-sciatac_samplesheet -d
+sciatac_samplesheet.py -d
 ```

 #### Genome files

 The required genome-related files are specified in the *bbi-sciatac-analyze/genomes.json* file.
-The required files include

-* bowtie genome indexes
-* genome whitelist regions
-* chromosome sizes

-The *bbi-sciatac-analyze* repository has some scripts for assisting with building these files in the *genomes* subdirectory.
-These scripts are from Andrew Hill.
+The file *genomes_format.txt* in the *bbi-sciatac-analyze/genomes* directory describes the *genomes.json* file format.
+This description is from Andrew Hill.

 #### nextflow.config file

 The *nextflow.config* file defines processing values such as the required modules, memory, and number of CPUs for each processing stage, which do not change typically from run-to-run.
-The file can be left in the bbi-sciatac-\* installation directory where Nextflow searches for it automatically when the pipeline starts up.
+The file can be left in the bbi-sciatac-\* installation directory where Nextflow searches for it automatically when a pipeline run starts.
 The supplied *nextflow.config* file has two profiles: the default profile, called *standard*, defines modules used by the pipeline on CentOS 7 systems in the UW Genome Sciences cluster, and the *centos_6* profile, which defines modules used by the pipeline on CentOS 6 systems in the UW Genome Sciences cluster.
 In order to run the pipelines with the *centos_6* profile, add the command line parameter `-profile centos_6` to the nextflow run command, for example

 ```